lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 3. You want to be part of a collective of other folks walking the same path as you.
 4. You want access to pre-vetted, on-demand resources in areas you're not as well-versed in to help you get to the next level of your business.

 If you resonated with any of the above, let us know through this [Typeform](https://sb8ymec79d1.typeform.com/to/IhqBPWkh) or subscribe below to stay updated on Picnic Collective.
 We are also accepting founding Picnic Collective member donations for those who want to secure their interest and have some influence or insight on how Picnic Collective will be run.
-You may also have the opportunity for a meet & greet with me to share your story or ideas, or just to have a chat!
+I am also opening my calendar up for some meet & greets with some of you who are open to sharing your story or ideas with me!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/horizontal-slim-10_7.css" rel="stylesheet" type="text/css">